-GOAL: The goal of the visual brand identity is to help the target audience — customers or consumers — to recognise the brand visually, differentiate it from competing brands, and remember it.
+GOAL: The goal of the visual brand identity is to help the target audience — customers or consumers — visually recognise the brand, differentiate it from competing brands, and remember it.

-When I first visited María Bolívar’s website, I remember visual elements that were referring to Mary Poppins.
+When I visited María Bolívar’s website for the first time, I remember numerous visual elements that were making reference to Mary Poppins.

-For example, two colours prevailed: purple and black.
-There were umbrella icons all over the website, as well as illustrations in the form of a bag.
-Moreover, María wore a black hat in most of the images.
+For instance, the two colours were prevailing: purple and black.
+Moreover, there were umbrella icons all over the website, not to mention illustrations in the form of a bag.
+On top of it, in most of the images, María wore a black hat.

-In conclusion, before visiting her website, María Bolívar was a copywriter for me.
+In summary, before visiting her website, María Bolívar was a copywriter in my eyes.
 But after having visited it, I stopped perceiving Maria (only) as a copywriter.
-She became a brand.
+She became a brand for me.

 Verbal identity: love at first reading

-This type of identity is the verbal manifestation of brand identity.
-It’s made of a combination of messages.
+Verbal brand identity is the verbal manifestation of brand identity.
+This type of identity is made of a combination of messages.

 WHERE WE USE THE VERBAL ELEMENTS: We use the verbal elements of brand identity in the same contexts where we turn to the visual aspects.

-GOAL: The goal of verbal brand identity is to help the target audience — customers or consumers — to receive messages from a brand, remember them, and act according to those messages.
+GOAL: The goal of the verbal brand identity is to help the target audience — customers, clients or consumers — to understand the messages that a brand formulates, remember them, and act according to those messages.

-Mary Copyns: once upon a time, there was the Brand
+Once upon a time, there was a Brand

-Besides the name, I remember the tagline “One word changes everything” and a “supercalifragilisticexpialidocious” web content.
+Besides the name, I remember the tagline “One word changes everything” and “supercalifragilisticexpialidocious” web content.

-Moreover, I remember wanting to ask her the following questions:
+Moreover, I remember wanting to ask María the following three questions:

-- Mary, how does your compelling content achieve to raise the sales umbrella?
+- Mary, how does compelling content you craft manage to raise “a sales umbrella”?

 - What persuasion techniques do you hide under your hat?

-From the visual to the verbal: from a brand to the Brand
+From the visual to the verbal: from a brand to a Brand

-If we focus on the first aspect, there are two types of brand identity: visual and verbal.
+If we focus on the first aspect, there are two types of brand identity: visual identity and verbal identity.

 These two types differ from each other in terms of the elements that compose them and the goals they meet.

 In the case of María Bolívar, the visual brand elements on her website made her switch from a copywriter to a brand.
-On the other hand, the verbal brand elements contributed to transforming from a brand into the Brand.
+On the other hand, the verbal brand elements contributed to transforming from a brand to a Brand.

-To sum up, working on brand identity is vital because there are many copywriters, but few brands.
-Nevertheless, you’ll fall in love at first sight and first reading only with the Brand.
+To sum up, it’s undoubtedly important to working on brand identity because, whereas there are many copywriters, only a few can say they have appealing brands.
+Nevertheless, it’s a Brand — a Brand with the capital B — that you’ll fall in love with at first sight and first reading.

 A Writing-Friendly Question: Is there a brand whose identity you like a lot?